Bartley C of E Junior School

 How will the school prepare and support my child to join the school, transfer to a new setting or to the stage of education and life?

-We have well established transfer arrangements with our main linked schools from the Oaks Federation (Copythorne C.E.
-Infant School, Netley Marsh C. E. Infant School and St. Michael’s and All Angels) where the year 3 Year Leader and SENDCO visit the school and then the children experience an initial morning at Bartley followed by a sports morning.
-Additional transfer arrangements will depend on the children’s needs but commonly include additional visits, booklets being made with key members of staff identified and time spent getting to know key staff such as our ELSAs at both the feeder school and at Bartley C.E.
-Junior.
-Every year additional visits to Hounsdown Secondary school and sometimes Testwood Secondary School for some of our pupils are arranged.
+We have well established transfer arrangements with our main linked schools from the Oaks Federation (Copythorne C of E Infant School, Netley Marsh C of E Infant School and St. Michael’s and All Angels C of E Infant School) where the year 3 Year Leader and SENDCO visit the school and then the children experience an initial morning at Bartley C of E Junior School followed by a sports morning.
+Additional transfer arrangements will depend on the children’s needs but commonly include additional visits, booklets being made with key members of staff identified and time spent getting to know key staff such as our ELSAs at both the feeder school and at Bartley C of E Junior School.
+Every year, additional visits to Secondary school for some of our pupils are arranged.
 Children who require further transition arrangements, such as ELSA meetings to exchange notes, or further pupil visits are arranged as needed.

 How is my child consulted on their provision and progress?

-If a child with an Educational Health Care Plan has an annual review (or we are trying to obtain an Educational Health Care Plan) your child will be asked to answer questions on a questionnaire, show how they feel about aspects of school on scales (1-5) and sometimes to have the opportunity to take photographs and write captions for these to show how they are getting on at school.
+If a child with an EHCP has an annual review (or we are trying to obtain an EHCP) your child will be asked to answer questions on a questionnaire, show how they feel about aspects of school and sometimes to have the opportunity to take photographs and write captions for these to show how they are getting on at school.

 With your permission, outside professionals like an Educational Psychologist may also spend time gaining your child’s perspective on their learning and school life.